-The draft Housing Strategy is Council’s long-term plan to manage housing growth and change to meet the ongoing needs of the community.
+The Housing Strategy is Council’s long-term plan to manage housing growth and change to meet the ongoing needs of the community.
 It shows locations for new residential development, identifies how new development will be managed and balances the priorities of the community with State and local policy direction, while also seeking to promote better outcomes for our communities and neighbourhoods in line with research and best practice.

-The draft Housing Strategy Vision reads:
+The Housing Strategy Vision reads:

 Banyule will contain housing options for all life stages, preferences, abilities, and incomes, which is sustainable, well designed, and responsive to our unique, leafy green neighbourhoods.

-The draft Housing Strategy builds on what we heard during Stage 1 and Stage 2 community engagement in 2022 and 2023 including your priorities, how you live, future needs of the community and options to plan for our housing and neighbourhoods.
+The Housing Strategy builds on what we heard during Stage 1 and Stage 2 community engagement in 2022 and 2023 including your priorities, how you live, future needs of the community and options to plan for our housing and neighbourhoods.

-Expand the tabs below to see a summary of how the draft Strategy responds to opportunities and constraints in planning for the future of Banyule's housing.
+Expand the tabs below to see a summary of how the Strategy responds to opportunities and constraints in planning for the future of Banyule's housing.

 To create housing choice in Banyule, which supports our communities in the long term, we need to cater for a wide range of needs and socio-economic backgrounds to ensure that Banyule is an inclusive and welcoming place to live.